zenofolio/100-projects/02-app-remo-remote-control/README.md

 ## About .ai-context (zenozaga/contextops)

 This project uses the `.ai-context` folder structure inspired by [zenozaga/contextops](https://github.com/zenozaga/zeno-contextops).
-This approach provides structured, machine-readable context for AI agents and developers, including:

-- **Rules** for code style, error handling, and project conventions
-- **Goals** and step-by-step tasks for automation and onboarding
-- **Knowledge base** for technical notes and protocol documentation
-- **API references** and templates for scaffolding code and tests

-### Advantages of Using .ai-context
-- **Consistency:** Ensures all contributors and AI agents follow the same standards and patterns.
-- **Productivity:** Reduces onboarding time and enables rapid, automated scaffolding and refactoring.
-- **Documentation:** Centralizes project knowledge, making it easy to maintain and evolve.
-- **AI-Ready:** Enables advanced code generation, refactoring, and documentation by providing clear, structured context.

-For more information about the .ai-context standard and its benefits, see the official documentation: [zenozaga/contextops](https://github.com/zenozaga/zeno-contextops)
+Learn more about the standard and its benefits in the [official documentation](https://github.com/zenozaga/zeno-contextops).

 ---